ftlabs/Connected-FT/README.md

 ## API

-There are two routes that ft.com services can interact with:
+There are three routes that ft.com services can interact with:
 1. `/devices`
+2. `/timeline`
-2. `/notifications`
+3. `/notifications`

 The "Connected FT" progressive web app interacts with these endpoints, and is served from `/`.
 The code resides in the `client` folder, but is compiled, copied, and served from the `public` folder when the server is started.